mhgolkar/Jodo/README.md

         * condition [String] _optional (!=,>=,...
 Default: ==)
         * value [String] what to search
         * Case Insensitivity [Boolean] Default: true
-        * Manipulator_function(value, entry) // Get called for each found value and entry. returning *not undefined* means change value to what's returned.
+        * Manipulator_function(value, entry) // It gets called for each found value and entry. returning *not undefined* means it changed value to what is returned.
-    * nested-jodo-subfields`.any()` // to the dark deeps
+    * nested-jodo-subfields`.any()` // to the deeper levels
     Exmple: `db.any();  db.users.any();  db.users.persians.any();`

 #### Events